Aipcecodes/codes/README.md

 Each ethical code is stored in the database under a Markdown format.
 Documentation: https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax

-Before updating a code, please update the file in the Github repository.
+Before updating a code, please update the file in this Github repository.
 There, you'll be able to visualize how it looks.
 Don't forget to save each modification ("Commit" button).

-When satisfied with the result, click on the "Raw" button and copy the code.
+When satisfied with the result, click on the "Raw" button.
+Select all the code and copy it.

 Update the code through the back office of the application (Update / Codes / Content-Markdown)